PHOA Water Meter System.

 Wireless water-meter telemetry, end to end

-PHOA is a two-tier ESP32 system for collecting Badger ORION water-meter readings across a neighborhood and getting them into a database.
-Distributed Node devices listen for meter transmissions over the 900 MHz ISM band; a central Gateway aggregates their readings over a 433 MHz mesh and uploads them to a PC ingest service on the local LAN.
+PHOA is a two-tier ESP32 system for getting your utility water-meter reading into a database in real time.
+A Node device locks onto the meter you own and reads it over the 900 MHz ISM band; a central Gateway aggregates the readings from one or more Nodes over a 433 MHz mesh and uploads them to a PC ingest service on the local LAN.

 Hardware is off-the-shelf Heltec / CT62 ESP32 boards plus SX1276 / SX1262 FSK radios and a CC1101 mesh transceiver.
 Firmware is proprietary, with updates delivered over the air.
-The dashboards shown below are live — every number is real telemetry captured from the running deployment.
+Each Node is scoped to a single owner-configured meter (see Privacy by default).
+The dashboards shown below are live; every number is real telemetry captured from the running deployment.

 Receiver